vocascan/documentation/docs/vocascan-server/configuration.md

 - **1. Config File**: You can add an environment variable called `VOCASCAN_CONFIG` to set the path to your config file.
   The file could either be a json or a js file (any file which is importable with `require()`).
-If `VOCASCAN_CONFIG` is not set, vocascan search for a file called `vocascan.config.js` or `vocascan.config.json` in the vocascan root directory.
+If `VOCASCAN_CONFIG` is not set, vocascan searches for a file called `vocascan.config.js` or `vocascan.config.json` in the vocascan root directory.

-- **2. Environment variables**: You can also set all options available via the config file also via environment variables.
-To achieve this vocascan parses all env variables starting with `VOCASCAN__`.
-Then you can use two underlines to replicate the paths in the config file.
-For example, the following config example in environment variables would be the following.
+- **2. Environment variables**: Another way is setting the config file options via environment variables.
+To achieve this, vocascan parses all env variables starting with `VOCASCAN__`.
+Now its possible to place two underlines while replicating the paths in the config file.
+The following example shows the config file converted into the environment variables way.

   ```js
   module.exports = {